Shard polytopes: Minkowski geometry of shard polytopes

 \begin{proof} Observe that \begin{itemize} \item the facet of~$\shardPolytope$ defined by the inequality~$\b{x}_{a'} \ge 0$ for some~$a' \in A$ (resp.~by~$\b{x}_{b'} \le 0$ for some~$b' \in B$) contains both vertices~$\chi(\varnothing)$ and~$\chi(\{a,b\})$ of~$\shardPolytope$, \item the facet of~$\shardPolytope$ defined by the inequality~$\sum_{i \le r} \b{x}_i \ge 0$ for some $\arc$-rise~$r$ (resp.~by the inequality~$\sum_{i \le f} \b{x}_i \le 1$ for some $\arc$-fall~$f$) contains the vertex~$\chi(\varnothing)$ (resp.~$\chi(\{a,b\})$)~of~$\shardPolytope$. \end{itemize} Therefore, the edge joining~$\chi(\varnothing)$ to~$\chi(\{a,b\})$ touches all facets of~$\shardPolytope$.
 The result thus follows directly from the simple criterion of \cref{thm:indecomposabilityCriterion}. \end{proof}

 Thus, shard polytopes correspond to certain rays of the submodular cone.
 However, not all indecomposable deformed permutahedra are shard polytopes.
-Indeed, shard polytopes are precisely the rays of the submodular cone that belong to a face of a submodular function corresponding to a Cambrian fan.
+Indeed, shard polytopes are precisely the rays of the submodular cone that belong to a face associated to a Cambrian fan.

 \begin{theorem} For any arc~$\arc \in \arcs_n$, the shard polytopes of the arcs forcing~$\arc$ are precisely (representatives of) the rays of the type cone of the $\arc$-Cambrian fan~$\Fan_\arc$. \end{theorem}